The Kinde Ruby SDK gem allows developers to integrate Kinde API into any ruby-based applications, Rails or non-Rails.

 • Logger set to whichever kind of loggers you are using.
 By default it is set to Rails.logger if gem is used in rails application or Logger.new(STDOUT) if it is not a rails app.

 These variables can be handled with any system you want: .env files, settings.yml or any type of config files.
-For example, .env file (you can name variables by yourself):
+For example, .env file (you can name variables yourself):

 KINDE_CALLBACK_URL=http://localhost:3000/callback